infinitechris/PineBookProArchSetup/README.md

 I finally grew tired of having to randomly follow at least three guides (and possibly have to re-work my install at least two more times before it's ready) to setup Arch my normal way, so instead I figured I'd create this somewhat useful guide!

 I'm not going into full detail of the steps performed, as they're listed on the guides I used.

 After this guide is complete, Arch with KDE Plasma for a DE will be setup!

+Moving on.

 Guides used:
 - [ ] [Installing Arch Linux on a PineBook Pro (external storage)](https://www.lorenzobettini.it/2022/12/installing-arch-linux-on-a-pinebook-pro-external-storage/)